 With IBS, there is no specific lesion or impairment in your digestive tract; That’s why it is called (a functional disease).

 No test or imaging technique is specific for IBS.
-Instead, it is diagnosed based on your symptoms’ particular pattern and duration.
+Instead, it is diagnosed based on your symptoms’ pattern and duration.

 Interestingly, most people who meet IBS criteria don’t know that they have IBS and don’t seek medical advice.

-So, strongly consider IBS to cause your recurrent indigestion and diarrhea.
+So, strongly consider IBS to cause your recurrent Indigestion and diarrhea.